 “We’re in the game to win football matches aren`t we?, I think we`ve had two very good performances where we have probably deserved more points on the board but as it stands I’m really pleased with that win and hopefully that will kick-start us for the rest of the season.”

-Williams, a summer addition from Harrogate town on a free transfer was named man of the match with the manager been delighted with what his seen from the attacker so far, as Williams opened his account for the Bucks on his home debut.
+Williams, a summer addition from Harrogate town on a free transfer was named man of the match with the manager been delighted with what he has seen from the attacker so far.
+As Williams opened his account for the Bucks on his home debut.

 He said: “we`re really pleased, he`s a goalscorer which is something we needed to bring in, but also his leadership qualities, he leads really well from the front line and he`s been an excellent addition to the squad.”